saladuit/The-C-Programming-Language-Flahscards/README.md

-# The C Programming Language Open Source Anki Deck
+# The C Programming Language Fashcards

+## About
 Welcome!
-This is an attempt to make a definitive flashcard version of the book: The C Programming Language The tips for contributing to this project:
+This is an open source project to make the definitive flashcard standard of the book: The C Programming Language.
+To achieve this I need your help to make it as simple, educational and accurate as possible.
+Tips for contributing to this project:
   - try to make the cards as simple as possible so that it is easy to remember e.g. by using cloze cards or by using the Immage Occlusion addon
   - Cards should be made in their approiate deck. e.g. a flashcard with keywords as theme could be placed in Appendix A - Reference Manual Deck -> 02 Lexical Tokens Deck-> 04 Keywords Deck
   - Have fun learning the cards and contributing to the knowledge of others